Are Meal Kits Greener – Creating Less Waste and Emissions?

 However, did you know that meal kits are also better for the environment?

-According to Brent Heard and his colleges at the University of Michigan, many consumers are concerned about the amount of packaging used in meal kits.
+According to Brent Heard and his colleagues at the University of Michigan, many consumers are concerned about the amount of packaging used in meal kits.
 Compared to buying groceries in bulk at your local store, meal kits contain much more packaging.
-Within a meal kit, you are given a recipe-specific amount of each ingredient.
+Within a meal kit, you are given a recipe-specific pre-portioned amount of each ingredient.
 While there is more packaging in meal kits, the researchers wanted to analyze the entire process used to create these kits.

 By comparing it to the process of buying groceries, the researchers found that this increase in packaging is largely offset by reductions in greenhouse gas emissions and decreased amounts of food waste generated by meal kits.